The Sound of EMPAC

 Scale is Everything

 The large-scale convexity reduces the need for applied acoustic treatment.
 The upper sidewalls are clad in geometrically soft, embedded stone ellipsoids that are far less severe than the treatment applied to most halls.
-This functional shift toward room form and away from applied treatment could bravely speculate: the pure rectangular form is suboptimal and therefore needs diffusion to correct it, and an optimal shape would require no acoustic applique at all.
+This functional shift toward room form and away from applied treatment could bravely speculate: the pure rectangular form is suboptimal and therefore needs diffusion to correct it, and an optimal shape might require no acoustic appliqué.

 The only large-scale concave surface in the room is the lower portion of the upstage wall.
 To counter the focusing effect of this shape, the wall is horizontally striped in layers of undulating maple spaced by dark reveals of wenge.
 The original design saw this wooden acoustic diffusion extend to fully cover the lower sidewalls, but budget and a bit of courage did away with it completely.
 The sidewalls were left as dead-flat maple strips with shallow wenge reveals of a quarter inch in depth.
 Sound reflections from these walls are strong and true, altered neither in frequency content nor wavefront shape.